rtts/debian/README.md

 just one `apt install` away.
 Let me guide you to how to use this setup and how to customize it to your wishes.

-After the system boots, you will be greated with the following
+After the system boots, you will be greeted with the following
 message-of-the-day:

        ___      __   _